qriosa/SParry/tutorials.md

 #### Attributes

 - dist, the array of the shortest path calculation. np.array.
 The details are as follows:
-  1. If calculating the single-source shortest path, it is a one-dimensional array, `dist[i]` means the shortest distance from the source point to the node ʻi` in the current single-source shortest path problem.
+  1. If calculating the single-source shortest path, it is a one-dimensional array, `dist[i]` means the shortest distance from the source vertex to the vertex i<sup>th</sup> in the current single-source shortest path problem.
-  2. If calculating the multi-source shortest path, it is a two-dimensional array composed of multiple one-dimensional arrays, `dist[i][j]` means that in the `i`th source single-source shortest path problem, the `th The shortest distance from i` sources to node `j`.
+  2. If calculating the multi-source shortest path, it is a two-dimensional array composed of multiple one-dimensional arrays, `dist[i][j]` means that in the i<sup>th</sup> source single-source shortest path problem, the value is the shortest distance from vertex `i` sources to vertex `j`.
-  3. If the shortest path of all sources is calculated, it is a two-dimensional array of `n × n`, `dist[i][j]` means that in the single source shortest path problem of source point ʻi`, source point ʻi `The shortest distance to node `j`.
+  3. If the shortest path of all sources is calculated, it is a two-dimensional array of `n × n`, `dist[i][j]` means that in the i<sup>th</sup>  single source shortest path problem of source vertex `i` , the shortest distance to vertex `j`.
-- path, the path of the shortest path. np.array.
+- path, vertices order of the shortest path. np.array.
 The details are as follows:
-  1. If calculating the single-source shortest path, it is a one-dimensional array, `path[i]` means that in the current single-source shortest path problem, the predecessor node of node ʻi`, that is, the source point needs to be from the node `path[i]` reaches the node ʻi`.
+  1. If calculating the single-source shortest path, it is a one-dimensional array, `path[i]` means that in the current single-source shortest path problem, the predecessor vertex of vertex `i `, that is, the source vertex needs to be from the vertex ` path[i] ` reaches the vertex `i`.
-  2. If calculating the multi-source shortest path, it is a two-dimensional array composed of multiple one-dimensional arrays. `path[i][j]` means that in the `i`th source single-source shortest path problem, the `th i` source points need to reach the node `j` from the node `path[i][j]`.
+  2. If calculating the multi-source shortest path, it is a two-dimensional array composed of multiple one-dimensional arrays. `path[i][j]` means that in the `i`th source single-source shortest path problem, the i<sup>th</sup> source vertex need to reach the vertex`j` from the vertex`path[i][j]`.
-  3. If the shortest path of all sources is calculated, it is a two-dimensional array of `n × n`, `path[i][j]` means that in the single source shortest path problem of source point ʻi`, source point ʻi `Need to go from node `path[i][j]` to reach node `j`.
+  3. If the shortest path of all sources is calculated, it is a two-dimensional array of `n × n`, `path[i][j]` means that in the single source shortest path problem of source vertex `i ` , source vertex `i ` need to go from vertex `path[i][j]` to reach vertex `j`.
 - timeCost, time spent. float.
 Indicates the time it takes to calculate the shortest path problem, in seconds.
 - memoryCost, space cost. int.
 Indicates the space spent to calculate the shortest path problem, in bytes.
 - graph, graph data, required, graph data for calculating the shortest path.
 See figure data specification.